 different places, times and circumstances - have also understood just how important is

 this rule when it comes to creating the type of world in which most of us would want to

 All in all, therefore, my belief is that this Golden Rule is very, very important indeed.

-By and large, the aims of those in the men's movement (MM) are
+Furthermore, the aims of those in the men's movement (MM) are

 consistent with the Golden Rule.
 But the aims of those in the feminist movement